Abhayyyyyyyy/Weather-Application/README.md

 ### 3. Obtain an OpenWeatherMap API Key

-Sign up on the OpenWeatherMap website to get your API key.
+- Sign up on the OpenWeatherMap website to get your API key.<br/>
-Open the index.html file in a text editor.
+- Open the index.html file in a text editor. <br/>
-Replace 'YOUR_OPENWEATHERMAP_API_KEY' in the script section with your actual API key.
+- Replace 'YOUR_OPENWEATHERMAP_API_KEY' in the script section with your actual API key. <br/>

 ### 4. Run the Application